clay-curry/Website/README.md

 # My Website in React (+ GCP Cloud Run + Drive API + Docker)

 This repo contains the source code to my website, as well as instructions for running it locally.
-My website runs on a GCP Cloud Run instance and loads pages dynamically using the Google Docs REST API because spell check sucks in HTML.
+My website runs on a GCP Cloud Run instance and loads pages dynamically using the Google Docs REST API because spell checkers suck with HTML.

 ## Running a Localhost Server using NodeJS